Purdue vs. Illinois NCAA Football Odds, Plays and Insights | September 25, 2021

 Illinois Stats and Trends

-- Illinois' games this year have eclipsed the over/under two times in four opportunities (50%).
+- Illinois' games this season have hit the over on two of four set point totals (50%).

-- When Illinois scores more than 16.0 points, it is 2-1 against the spread and 1-2 overall.
+- Illinois is 2-1 against the spread and 1-2 overall in games when it records more than 16.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.